Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Methodology: Prescribe-then-Select

-For each fold $k$, we train $R$ independent OPTs $T^{(k,1)},\dots,T^{(k,R)}$ which take as input the pairs $(\vx_i, \mathbf{C}^{(k)}_{i,1:M})$ for $i\in\gI^{(k)}$, solving~\eqref{eq:opt_obj} with $R$ different random seeds to mitigate the fact that the learning algorithm is a stochastic heuristic and may not always find a global optimum.
+{ We use this k-fold cross-validation approach to prevent overfitting, since deploying the candidate policies out of sample prior to OPT training allows the OPT to identify which policies tend to generalize best in different regions of the covariate space. } For each fold $k$, we train $R$ independent OPTs $T^{(k,1)},\dots,T^{(k,R)}$ which take as input the pairs $(\vx_i, \mathbf{C}^{(k)}_{i,1:M})$ for $i\in\gI^{(k)}$, solving~\eqref{eq:opt_obj} with $R$ different random seeds to mitigate the fact that the learning algorithm is a stochastic heuristic and may not always find a global optimum.
 After repeating this procedure for all $K$ folds, we have a total of $K \times R$ policy trees.
 Finally, all candidate policies $\pi^{1},\dots,\pi^{M}$ are refit on the full training set $\gD_{\mathrm{train}}$ to maximize the performance on the inference phase.
 A detailed, per-fold view of the procedure appears in Figure~\ref{fig:pps_cost_table}, while Algorithm~\ref{alg:pps_training} in the appendix summarizes the complete training phase.